solana-foundation/developer-content/content/guides/dapps/cash-app.md

 6. Activity Tracking
 7. Send Payment Requests to Friends

-To enable these functionalies, we will do the following:
+To enable these functionalities, we will do the following:

 1. Write a solana program that allows for users to initialize a new account on-chain and set up a user name _(similar to $Cashtag)_ with [Solana Name Service](https://sns.guide/).
-With the username being set via SNS, you can then get publickey information direclty from an account's username.
+With the username being set via SNS, you can then get public key information directly from an account's username.
 2. Add instructions to the solana program for a user to be able to deposit funds from their wallet into their cash account and withdrawal funds from their